xxx/heatmap/README.md

 Play along online at [http://heatmapthing.heroku.com](http://heatmapthing.heroku.com).

 You'll need to use a browser that supports canvas and web workers.
-Right now that means Firefox, Safari, and Chrome.
-Opera does not yet have workers.
+Right now that means Firefox, Safari, Chrome, or Opera.

 Installation
 ============